 - What stands out: Every run earns coins you can redeem across 100+ brands in the rewards catalogue.

-- Bonus: It syncs with Apple Health and Android Health Connect, so your runs count even when you track them elsewhere.
+- Bonus: It syncs with Apple Health and Google Health Connect, so your runs count even when you track them elsewhere.

 2. Strava: Best for the Social Runner